 The town of Weaubleau was a booming town in the early and mid-1900s, still being notable in the 1970s.
 In 1985 a fire devastated the town and hard economic times closed many of the small local businesses.

 The Weaubleau Methodist Church:

 The property and church are currently owned by Marvin and Saiyohn Stewart.
 Marvin reached out and told me he bought the property in 2010 from the local school district, and it will be up for sale this Spring.

 I would love to go inside and take photos if the structure is stable.

 I kind of wonder if this would qualify for the Historic Register as well (maybe it’s already been checked?).

 Formerly the Weaubleau Christian Institute.
 You can see more of the history in my first post!

 “The Old Mill” and the bus.
 I still don’t know the stories behind these.

 I want to thank the current and former residents of Weaubleau, Missouri for all of this information.
 100% of the credit for this blog entry goes to them.

 I will be back through Weaubleau next Friday, February 23rd.
-If you have any suggestions for sights or historical areas I should feature, please reach out.
+If you have any suggestions for sights or areas with an exciting history you think I should feature, please reach out.